MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 ms.custom: 19H1
 ---

-# Create your first WinUI 3 app
+# Create a new project that uses the Windows App SDK

-The Windows App SDK includes WinUI 3 project templates that enable you to create desktop and UWP apps with an entirely WinUI-based user interface.
+The [Windows App SDK](../../windows-app-sdk/index.md) includes WinUI 3 project templates that enable you to create desktop and UWP apps with an entirely WinUI-based user interface.
 When you create apps using these project templates, the entire user interface of your application is implemented using windows, controls, and other UI types provided by WinUI 3.
 For a complete list of the project templates, see [Project templates for WinUI 3](winui-project-templates-in-visual-studio.md#project-templates-for-winui-3).

-WinUI 3 ships as a part of the Windows App SDK.
-For more information, see [Build desktop Windows apps with the Windows App SDK](../../windows-app-sdk/index.md).

 ## Prerequisites